 RDD Center can help free you from Hydrocodone / Vicodin Addiction.
-Also known by various other brand names (see below).
+Hydrocodone / Vicodin are known by various other brand names (see below).

 Vicodin Withdrawal Symptoms

-Vicodin withdrawal can be a painful process, particularly after heavy use.
-Symptoms are typically experienced within hours of stopping the use and can last up to several weeks after, depending on the intensity of Vicodin use.
-Symptoms of Vicodin withdrawal can include body aches in the bone and muscle , back aches, watery eyes, sneezing, insomnia, sweating, diarrhea, runny nose, anxiety, leg spasms, vomiting, chills (goose bump cool), pale and clamy skin, yawning, increased blood pressure, dehydration, convultions and mood disturbances (anxiety, irritability, thought of suicide).
+Vicodin withdrawal can be a painful process particularly after heavy use.
+Symptoms are typically experienced within hours of stopping the drug and can last up to several weeks after depending on the intensity of Vicodin use.
+Symptoms of Vicodin withdrawal include body aches in the bone and muscle , back aches, watery eyes, sneezing, insomnia, sweating, diarrhea, runny nose, anxiety, leg spasms, vomiting, chills (goose bumps), pale and clammy skin, yawning, increased blood pressure, dehydration, convulsions and mood disturbances (anxiety, irritability, thoughts of suicide).

 Rapid Anesthesia Vicodin Detox

-The RDD Method® for Vicodin detoxification under anesthesia is a medical procedure that elimates most of withdrawal symptoms.
+The RDD Method® for Vicodin detoxification is a medical procedure perfromed under anesthesia that eliminates most of the withdrawal symptoms.
 During the procedure the patient is given medication to relax and then put under light, general anesthesia for approximately 60 minutes.
 Following the procedure, recovery begins under direct medical supervision.

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Vicodin addiction treatment.
+Administered by medical professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is shown to be significantly more effective than other courses of Vicodin addiction treatment.

 Vicodin Addiction FAQs

-A. Because Vicodin is so addictive, even short-term users may require a detox program in order to successfully discontinue use.
+- Even short-term users may require a detox program in order to successfully discontinue use because Vicodin is so addictive.
 Addicts typically require higher doses of the drug and experience cravings for Vicodin between doses.

-A. The length of the Vicodin detox process varies, depending on the pattern of typical use and on individual differences.
+- The length of the Vicodin detox process varies depending on the pattern of typical use and on individual differences.
 The most severe withdrawal symptoms occur during the first several days after discontinuing use, making it important to seek immediate professional help from trained Vicodin-detox professionals.

-A. While recovery from Vicodin addiction can be painful, the right procedure can greatly reduce discomfort.
+- While recovery from Vicodin addiction can be painful; the right procedure significantly reduces discomfort.
 Anesthesia Vicodin detox is a procedure that is effective at reducing the pain normally associated with Vicodin detox.